The Virtues of Walking Holidays in the Winter (NSW)

 While many Aussie travelers choose to chase the European sun during the Southern Hemisphere's Winter months, I've always chosen to stay put in my own home state of NSW.

-Incidentally, I'm not letting you in on anything new.
+Apart from all the benefits of a walking holiday - it's economical, great for the health and naturally spectacular - NSW happens to be home to some of Australia’s most scenic walking trails.
+Incidentally, I'm not letting you in on any secret....
 More than 4.3 million domestic and international overnight visitors last year choose to hike in NSW as part of a holiday experience, up 5.2 per cent on the previous year.

 The Seven Peaks Walk is one of the newest walks to join the list of Great Walks of Australia .
 This challenging hike on Lord Howe Island is for experienced hikers, with a few sections of the walk off-track and requiring a steady head for heights.